Hooked on Scarcity - Reactions to New Energy and other Observations

 See Jonathan Eisen’s Suppressed Inventions and Other Discoveries, for instance.

 I heard Greer speak at the New Energy Movement conference in September 2004.
 He has had significant interaction with factions of the global cabal that essentially controls the world economy.
-They told him that they have paid off about ten thousand people to the tune of $10 million each over the past fifty years or so to stop pursuing free energy and related technologies.
+They told him that they have paid off about 10,000 people to the tune of $10 million each over the previous fifty years or so to stop pursuing free energy and related technologies.
 That is congruent to what I heard Tom Bearden say, and other experiences I have had.
+In 2014, it would not surprise me if that number approached $200 billion.

 The situation at the top is apparently very much like the X-Files.
-Greer says that a few hundred people control the world economy and call the shots, and his summation of the situation is similar to what I have received from other sources I respect.
-Those three hundred or so are divided.
-Nearly half want to have "disclosure" about the ET reality and what comes with it, like free energy.
-The majority, however, are so hooked on their global power trip that they will never let go, and they are the ruthless, tyrannical majority, who have people such as Eugene Mallove murdered (Greer thinks Mallove’s recent death was probably not a random murder).
-Greer almost died himself in the 1990s of induced cancer, while three members of his team did not survive.
+Greer said that a few hundred people control the world economy and call the shots, and his summation of the situation is similar to what I have received from other sources that I respect.
+Those 300 or so are divided.
+In 2014, more than half want to have "disclosure" about the ET reality and what comes with it, such as free energy.
+Those in the dark core, however, are so hooked on their global power trip that they will never let go, and they are the ruthless, tyrannical faction who have had people such as Eugene Mallove murdered (Greer thought that Mallove’s death was probably not a random murder).
+Greer almost died himself in the 1990s of induced cancer, while other members of his team did not survive.

-Greer has since been contacted by that more "benevolent" half, and asked what he wanted.
-He replied that he wanted them to stop killing those who tried making the ET reality known, or pursuing technologies such as free energy and anti-gravity.
+Greer was subsequently contacted by that more "benevolent" half and asked what he wanted.
+He replied that he wanted them to stop killing those who tried making the ET reality known, or pursuing technologies such as free energy and antigravity.
 Greer apparently has the goods on the darker half, and has threatened to expose them if they try to murder him or his team members again.
+That is a highly dangerous game that I, for one, have no interest in playing.

-See “Plan War and the Hubbert Oil Curve, An interview with Richard Heinberg,” by Dave Ross, Z Magazine, May 2004, pp. 47-50.
+See David Ross's “Plan War and the Hubbert Oil Curve, An interview with Richard Heinberg”, Z Magazine, May 2004, pp. 47-50.

-The article does not name the author, but Ruppert is the site’s author, so I will credit him.
+The article did not name the author, but Ruppert is the site’s author, so I will credit him.

 After a couple drafts of this article were written, Ruppert published an article on his site in October 2004.
 Its description demonstrated that I gave Ruppert too much benefit of the doubt.
 The description read, in part, “And he throws down a gauntlet to the economists and abiotic oil/alien technology worshippers they will be hard pressed to pick up.”